kushv818/embedded-onboarding/section-00/WORK.md

   - only prints files that match the expression `\.git`.
 - What command did you run?

-- After running that command, you should see 3 files.
-What 3 files do you see?
+- After running that command, you should see 3 (or 4) files.
+What files do you see?

 3\.
 Use the Git command-line tools to